AKhatabdev/AKhatabdev/README.md

 #### :octocat: Hi everyone!

-#### My name is Awais, I am a Full Stack Software Engineer, I have recently finished my Master's Degree (UX Design), I also hold a Computer Science BSc (Hons) Degree.
+#### My name is Awais (A-Vass), I am a Full Stack Software Engineer, I have recently finished my Master's Degree in UX Design, I also hold a Computer Science BSc Hons Degree.
 I have always been passionate about Computer Science and advanced technologies.
 At the moment I am honing my skills within Web Development, JavaScript and React.
 #### In my spare time you will probably find me researching, reading a book 📖, watching anime or playing games 🎮

 ##### Nationality: British